dmurtari/Snake/README.md

 * Arrows to turn
 * `r` to reset the game
 * 'f' to toggle first person mode
+* `p` to pause/resume the game

+Clicking anywhere on the screen will bring up a menu

 Still in progress: